 You've heard that an apple a day keeps the doctor away, but a sweet potato might actually be a better choice.
-That's right — the same sweet potatoes that hide under a layer of sugary marshmallows in Grandma's sweet potato pie are packed with vitamins A and C, nutrients that bolster your immune system so you are less likely to get sick.
+That's right—the same sweet potatoes that hide under a layer of sugary marshmallows in grandma's sweet potato pie are packed with vitamins A and C, and nutrients that bolster your immune system so you are less likely to get sick.
 One sweet potato provides more than 100% of the vitamin A you need for the day!

 How to eat 'em?

-Like in the picture, you can slice them like fries, sprinkle with a bit of olive oil and herbs and bake in the oven.
-You can also bake a sweet potato whole — they have enough natural flavor that you won't need all the extra butter, salt and fatty toppings for flavor.
-Try steaming diced sweet potatoes, and mixing them with a little olive oil and your favorite spices — cinnamon and nutmeg will remind you of your favorite holiday food, while garlic and a sprinkle of chili pepper give the potatoes a little kick.
+Like in the picture, you can slice them like fries, sprinkle with a bit of olive oil and herbs and bake it in the oven.
+You can also bake a sweet potato whole— they have enough natural flavor that you won't need all the extra butter, salt, and fatty toppings for flavor.
+Try steaming diced sweet potatoes, and mixing them with a little olive oil and your favorite spices—cinnamon and nutmeg will remind you of your favorite holiday food, while garlic and a sprinkle of chili pepper give the potatoes a little kick.